-Your doctor has suggested you have a sigmoidoscopy as part of the evaluation at National Jewish.
-A sigmoidoscopy allows the doctor to look inside the rectum and sigmoid colon.
-The colon is the lower portion of the GI tract and is about 5 feet long.
-The sigmoid colon is the last 1 to 2 feet of the colon near the rectum.
-Your doctor will use a small flexible tube to see inside the sigmoid colon.
-Your doctor may also do a biopsy and remove any polyps (small growths) found inside your sigmoid colon during the sigmoidoscopy.
-During a biopsy a small amount of the tissue is taken from the lining of the colon.
-The polyps and tissue can be studied closely to help determine your diagnosis and the best treatment for you.
-Based on the exam, your doctor may recommend you also have a colonoscopy.
-A colonoscopy allows the doctor to look inside the entire colon, not just the last 1 to 2 feet.
+Your doctor has suggested you have a sigmoidoscopy as part of your evaluation at National Jewish Health.
+A sigmoidoscopy allows the doctor to look inside the rectum and sigmoid colon using a small flexible tube.
+The sigmoid colon is the last 1-2 feet of the colon (large intestine) near the rectum.
+Your doctor may also do a biopsy and remove any polyps (small growths) found inside your rectum or sigmoid colon during the sigmoidoscopy.
+A biopsy is a small amount of tissue taken from the lining of the colon which can be studied closely to help determine your diagnosis and the best treatment for you.

-Your colon will need to be clean thoroughly to complete the test.
+Your colon will need to be cleaned thoroughly to complete the test.
 If this is not done, we will need to reschedule the test.
 Please follow these instructions closely to clean your colon.

-Purchase two 4 ½ ounce Fleet enemas without mineral oil from a grocery store or pharmacy.
+Purchase two 4 ½ oz.
+Fleet enemas without mineral oil from a grocery store or pharmacy.
 You do not need a prescription.

 The day of the test:

-Check in at the front desk at the time your test is scheduled.
+Check in at the front desk for your scheduled appointment.

-Plan on being at National Jewish for at least 1 to 2 hours, although sometimes people stay longer.
+Plan on being at National Jewish Health for at least 1-2 hours, although sometimes people stay longer.

 On the day of your scheduled test, check in at the Front Desk.
-If you have questions please call 303-398-1958 (MIDC) and ask for Sandy.
+If you have questions please call 303.398.1355.
 Also, if you need to cancel the appointment or change the time please call.

-This information has been approved by Luette Morton, MD (April 2011).
+This information has been approved by Jeffrey King, MD (January 2015).